Summary

 Editor's note: Seeking Alpha is proud to welcome North Star Investing as a new contributor.
 It's easy to become a Seeking Alpha contributor and earn money for your best investment ideas.
 Active contributors also get free access to SA Premium.
 Click here to find out more »

-I recommend going long Paycom Software (NYSE:NYSE:PAYC) as the company has a huge market opportunity (~$27 billion annual total addressable market, or TAM).
+I recommend going long Paycom Software (NYSE:NYSE:NYSE:NYSE:PAYC) as the company has a huge market opportunity (~$27 billion annual total addressable market, or TAM).
 Given the nature of the business and world-class product, in a strong macro context, PAYC benefits from the expansion in TAM (more firms), yet in a poor macro climate, it may easily take market share from smaller competitors by virtue of its superior offering.
 Paycom's profitability and product innovation should continue to support market share gains over the next decade.

 PAYC is a SaaS business that offers an all-inclusive, cloud-based human capital management (HCM) software solution for the whole employment lifecycle.
 Paycom's key activities include talent recruiting, time and labor management, payroll, and human resources management.
 It targets SMB clients with 50 to 50,000 seats.